ghoneycutt/puppet-module-ssh/README.md

 - *Default*: undef

-sshd_config_maxstartups
+sshd_config_maxstartups (string)
 -----------------------
 Specifies the maximum number of concurrent unauthenticated connections to the SSH daemon.
+Must be a stringified integer or a string with three integers separated by colons, such as '10:30:100'.

 - *Default*: undef